korabeko/mitoHelicini/README.md

 (to be added...)
 For a rough idea, see [Korábek et al. 2022](https://doi.org/10.3390/d14010024).

 ### The metadata
-(to be added...)
-Sometimes the package offers more precise metadata than available from GenBank or the original publication, provided from authors upon my request.
+All the metadata are provided in tabular form in the <date>Helicini_table_mol.ods file in /inst/extdata.
+The table contains the following columns:

-**ID** unique identifier of a sequenced individual
+**ID** unique identifier of a sequenced individual, provides a link to the sequences

 **clade**	“species-level” clade sensu Korábek et al. (2022a)